lyteword/chspurgeon-tod/volume-7/psalm-127.md

 c) For support.
 They are in the hands of the mighty.

-2\.The dependence of parents upon children.
+2\.
+The dependence of parents upon children.

 a) For defence.
 Who will hear a parent spoken against?